The power of slow sustainable fashion

 The fashion industry is the 2nd most polluting industry in the world, and ‘fast fashion’ is part of the problem.
+But what is fast fashion, exactly?
 Fast fashion encourages us to buy more and more often, with a devastating cost to the environment.

 Clothing trends seem to burn twice as hot for half as long in today’s world of social media.
 Buying fast fashion to be on-trend is part of the problem.
 These clothes are made quickly to keep up with trends and consumer demand, and they usually end up in the bin because the trend’s passed or the clothes weren’t made to last.
 It’s time to end this cycle.

 We need to start making conscious choices about where we get our clothes from.
+And this is where the slow sustainable fashion movement is.
 Inspired by the ‘slow food’ alternative to fast food, ‘slow fashion’ is the force resisting fast fashion.
 The idea is simple: choose quality items that last and radically cut down on buying new ones.

 The idea is simple.
 Buy less.
 Buy better.
 Use for longer!